lucabgit/gojo-spotify/README.md

 !!If you use winrar, dont extract the folder.
 Go into the winrar archive and drag the zip folder thats inside into the themes folder.!!

-Edit config-xpui.ini with notepad++ or any other text editing software of your choice.
+Edit config-xpui.ini (the ini file is inside your spicetify folder) with notepad++ or any other text editing software of your choice.
 (You can get notepad++ here) https://notepad-plus-plus.org/downloads/

 Inside config-xpui.ini, set "current_theme" "from marketplace" to the same name as the .zip folder